City of Bath Technical School: 20th century

 1900 saw the school leaving age raised to 12 years.
 The Education Act 1902 laid down the system of secondary education, abolished school boards, and replaced them with the local education authorities of county and county boroughs councils.
 In the following year, 1903; the Bath Education Committee was formed and took over from the Bath and Twerton school boards.
 1906 saw the introduction of the Education (Provision of Meals) Act 1906, under which education committees were authorised to spend money on meals for children.
 A report on technical education (the Haldane Report) was prepared.
 In 1907 the Education (Administrative Provisions) Act 1907 was passed, requiring local education authorities to provide medical inspection of children in elementary schools.

 In 1910 Long Acre, Walcot was taken over as additional accommodation for technical training mainly as a domestic science college.
 In 1914 the Old Jail at Twerton was converted and opened as Twerton Technical Institute.
-1 Stuart Place (formerly known as East Twerton Terrace), Caledonian Road Twerton, was built in 1842 as the governor's house in front of the gaol built to replace the Bath City Gaol in Grove Street.
+1 Stuart Place (formerly known as East Twerton Terrace), Caledonian Road Twerton, was built in 1842 as the governor's house in front of the jail built to replace the Bath City Gaol in Grove Street.
 It was one of the earliest single-cell prisons in the land; each cell was 13 ft by 17 ft by 9 ft high and each had a water closet.
-The gaol had closed in 1878 and in 1883 the Governor's House became a Technical Institute.
-Five years later in 1888 the gaol became Goddards Sweet Factory; the factory closed in 1901 and the premises remained empty until 1914 when the entire premises, including the former Governor's House was refurbished and taken over as an outpost of the Bath Technical College catering for a wide range of technical classes.
+The jail had closed in 1878 and in 1883 the Governor's House became a Technical Institute.
+Five years later in 1888 the jail became Goddards Sweet Factory; the factory closed in 1901 and the premises remained empty until 1914 when the entire premises, including the former Governor's House was refurbished and taken over as an outpost of the Bath Technical College catering for a wide range of technical classes.